 The Greene County Sheriff’s Office is the primary law enforcement agency servicing roughly 20,100 people within 157 square miles, and is located just north of Charlottesville, Virginia.
 It is comprised of dedicated individuals sharing the vision of the Sheriff, and who perform as a team to accomplish set goals and objectives.

 Sheriff Steven S. Smith’s Administration Division is directed by Major Charles Swingler, and consists of two administrative assistants and two clerical support staff.

 Both the Field Operations Division (FOD) and Criminal Investigations Division (CID), is lead by Captain David Roach.
 On the FOD side he oversees patrol, court security, civil process, school resource officers, K-9 and animal control functions.
 Field units have the primary tasks of answering calls for service, investigating minor crimes, serving civil process papers, routine and directed patrol, traffic and DUI enforcement.
 In addition, the department is staffed with personnel possessing specialized training in search and rescue, special weapons and tactics (SWAT), and other special operations and emergency response.
-This Division has one lieutenant, five sergeants, fifteen deputies and three animal control officers.
+This Division has one lieutenant, one first-sergeant, five sergeants, fourteen deputies and one Animal Control Officer.
 The CID section is tasked with the detailed and extensive follow-ups that are necessary with serious crimes such as homicides, sexual assaults, grand larcenies and narcotics.
-The CID unit is made up of one sergeant and three investigators, one of which is assigned to the Internet Crimes Against Children (ICAC) Unit.
+The CID unit is made up of one sergeant and four investigators, one of which is assigned to the Internet Crimes Against Children (ICAC) Unit.

-The Victim/Witness Assistance Director is Kenlyn Snow, who assures that every possible benefit, service and courtesy be extended to crime victims and witnesses in accordance with the “Crime Victims and Witness Rights Act”.
+The Victim/Witness Assistance Program Director is Kenlyn Snow, who assures that every possible benefit, service and courtesy be extended to crime victims and witnesses in accordance with the “Crime Victims and Witness Rights Act”.
 The Director has one part time assistant.